WHERE IS THE MAIN CONCERT HELD?

 ARE THERE ATM’S ON THE CONCERT GROUNDS?

 A range of artist merchandise will be sold on site.
-Look for the merchandise tent on the Commons during concert hours!
+Look for the merchandise tent on the during concert hours!

 CAN I BRING WATER?